Bright and shiny trains look out-of-place on almost every railroad, even on the real thing. A working railroad has no time to shine freight cars.

-No car or locomotive is ever bright and shiny, except when they roll out of the factory or the paint shop.
+Few cars, or locomotives, are ever bright and shiny, except the day they roll out of the factory or the paint shop.
 Within a very short space of time all locomotives and rolling stock acquire a veneer of grime, soot, dust, rust, dings and other weathering that gives them that ‘lived in’ look.
-When weathering there are two styles that I use and that I’ll discuss here.
-The style names depend on the paint medium used to achieve them: